The lights on a vehicle have three purposes – to allow you to be seen, to allow you to see and to give other road users a signal of your intentions.

 They are only used as the main/dipped beam on very new, high end cars, but they're increasingly being used for indicators and sidelights.

-It's possible to upgrade your filament bulbs to LEDs but be aware that due to their low power consumption they can trigger warning lights on your dash as the car may think the light isn't working.
+It's possible to upgrade your filament bulbs to LEDs but be aware that due to their low power consumption they can trigger warning lights on your dash as the car may think the bulb isn't working.

 If this occurs you need a 'CANbus LED' which are fitted with a tiny resistor to simulate the power usage of a normal bulb.